LINUX, FOSS AND LIBRARY TECHNOLOGY ENTHUSIAST

 4. Now that we are authorized, we can create a Cloudflare tunnel by using the following command.

-cloudflared tunnel create TUNNELNAME
+cloudflared tunnel create mytunnel

 5. After running the above command, you will see a message similar to the one below.